 Wintab: older standard; it supports multiple buttons and high number of pressure levels high.
 If it works fine for you, don’t change to Windows Ink.
 2-in-1 devices by default use Windows Ink, you can get a Wintab driver but you need to install it separately.

 Windows Ink: newer standard; it cuts the pressure levels to 1024.
 It is more suitable for 2-in-1 devices like Surfacce Pro and Yoga.
 Some less known brands might not have this standard implemented.

 Reinstall your driver (Windows Update often breaks tablet driver settings, reinstallation helps).

-Wacom tablets: if you get straight lines at the beginnings of the strokes, disable/minimize “double-click distance” in Wacom settings.
+Wacom tablets: if you get straight lines at the beginnings of the strokes, first try to update your driver: it should be fixed in 6.3.34-3.
+If it doesn’t work, disable/minimize “double-click distance” in Wacom settings.